rajnish612/Movie-Database/readme.md

 # Movie & Product Management Platform

-A modern full-stack web application built with React and Express for managing movies and e-commerce products.
+A modern full-stack web application built with React and Express for managing movies.
 Features a clean, responsive UI and robust backend integration.

 ## Features